 Be Visible At Night

-Bicycle lights and reflectors are required by law after dark to ensure that you remain visible to other cyclists, pedestrians, and vehicles.
+Lights and reflectors are required by law after dark to ensure that you remain visible to other bicyclists, scooters, pedestrians, and vehicles.

-• Maintain your bike reflectors and add reflective tape – While most bikes already come equipped with reflective surfaces, you can add reflective tape to your helmet, bike, rims, and pedals for added safety.
+- Maintain your bike reflectors and add reflective tape – While most bicycles already come equipped with reflective surfaces, you can add reflective tape to your helmet, bike, rims, and pedals for added safety.

 Obey Signals and Signage

-• Obey traffic laws – Cyclists are required to stop at traffic lights, stop signs, and yield signs.
+- Obey traffic laws – Bicyclists and scooters are required to stop at traffic lights, stop signs, and yield signs.

-• Watch for pedestrians – Use caution when approaching pedestrian crossings and stop if there is a stop sign.
+- Watch for pedestrians –Use caution when approaching pedestrian crossings and stop if there is a stop sign, traffic signal, or yield sign.

 Use Hand Signals